datacentricdesign/id5415/pages/exam-example.md

 Your 1-sentence definition of a Handler: (.5)
 Example: (1.5)
 ```

+>Questions IX and X refer to Module 5

 IX.
 Give an example of the use of MQTT and HTTP in the context of Smart heating.
 In each example, explain why the chosen protocol would be better than its counterpart (4 points).